hetong007/user2018tutorial/xgboost.md

 Practice
 ========================================================

-Use loss-wise and histogram to speed training up
+Use histogram to speed training up

 About
 ========================================================